 The process for registering as a provider with the NDIA is consistent across all supports including SDA.

-Providers are required to provide supports to participants consistent with the NDIA Terms of Business, Guide to Suitability and the Quality and Safeguards Working Arrangements which vary by jurisdiction.
-The NDIA Terms of Business and Guide to Suitability are available on the Provider Toolkit (External website).
+Providers in WA are required to comply with the NDIA Terms of Business, Guide to Suitability and the Quality and Safeguards Working Arrangements.

 All SDA dwellings must be enrolled with the NDIA.
-To enroll a SDA dwelling, registered providers are to complete the SDA Dwelling Enrolment Form and then submit it to the NDIA.
+To enroll a SDA dwelling, registered providers complete the SDA Dwelling Enrolment and Declatation form and submit it to the NDIA.

-For more information on the definitions and terminology used in the Dwelling Enrolment Form please refer to the SDA Price Guide available on the SDA pricing and payments section of the website.
+For more information on the definitions and terminology used in the Dwelling Enrolment and Declaration form please refer to the SDA Price Guide available on the SDA pricing and payments section of the website.

-Dwelling Enrolment Forms must be submitted by an authorised representative of the registered provider and include a declaration that must be completed for the enrolment to be valid.
+Dwelling Enrolment and Declaration forms must be submitted by an authorised representative of the registered provider and include a declaration that must be completed for the enrolment to be valid.

-Completed Dwelling Enrolment Forms must be emailed to: SDARegistration@ndis.gov.au .
+Completed Dwelling Enrolment and Declaration forms must be emailed to: SDARegistration@ndis.gov.au .

-Providers must also make an annual attestation for the purposes of Rule 7.24 of the SDA Rules, the annual attestation is included in the dwelling enrolment form and must be submitted 1 March of each year to: SDARegistration@NDIS.gov.au
+Providers must also make an annual attestation for the purposes of Rule 7.24 of the SDA Rules, the annual attestation is included in the Dwelling Enrolment and Declaration and must be submitted 1 March of each year to: SDARegistration@NDIS.gov.au

 Further enquiries can be directed to SDARegistration@ndis.gov.au